aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/archive-extraction-and-formats/compress-to-tar-lz/_index.md

 ### Q3: Are there any licensing considerations for using Aspose.Zip for .NET?

-A3: Yes, make sure to check the licensing details on the [official Aspose website](https://purchase.aspose.com/buy).
+A3: Yes, make sure to check the licensing details on the [Aspose website](https://purchase.aspose.com/buy).

 ### Q4: Can I use Aspose.Zip for .NET in commercial projects?